 M & M's

 The main difference on the eastern side of the Atlantic is the chocolate covering.
-Once again, it is a little creamier than the American variety.
+Once again, the Irish varieties are a little creamier than the American varieties.

 Reese's Peanut Butter Cup